 Founded in 1855 as the pioneer land-grant university, Michigan State University is one of 62 institutions in the prestigious Association of American Universities.
 MSU is also a member of the Big Ten Athletic Conference.
 MSU is one of the largest and most diverse universities in the United States, offering a curriculum of more than 200 programs to some 45,000 students.
-A leader in study abroad programs, MSU also offers about 300 foreign languages and 800 international studies courses and has students from more than 125 countries and all 50 U.S. States.
+A leader in education abroad programs, MSU also offers about 300 foreign languages and 800 international studies courses and has students from more than 125 countries and all 50 U.S. States.

 The Eli Broad Graduate School of Management is considered one of the elite business schools (based on rankings by Business Week, Financial Times, U.S. News, and Wall Street Journal), and the premier school focused on organizations' global value chains in the world.
 The Broad School has a collection of world-leading faculty in hospitality management, international marketing, logistics, operations management, organizational behavior, purchasing, and supply chain management, with leading experts in other business areas.
 The school is named after billionaire Eli Broad, the son of Lithuanian immigrants.
 Recruiters gave the school its "top scores for students' fit with the corporate culture, their teamwork skills, and success with past hires" (Wall Street Journal, 2005).